SentinelError/Vendor/README.md

 Navigating to this url will call GET and show all created vendors

 ### Retrieve Details of Specific Vendor(GET api/vendors/{vendor_code}/)
-Entering the vender_code will navigate towards requested vendor details page where you can update or delete the instance.
+Entering the vender_code into the url will display the requested vendor details page

+### Update Vendor (PUT api/vendors/id/)
+Here you can update the vendor instance.

+### Delete Vendor (DELETE api/vendors/id/)
+Once you hit the DELETE button, the vendor instance will be deleted.

 > [!NOTE]
 > Due to some logic error, Vendor instances can only be deleted after the deletion of all Historical Performance entries and Purchase Order entries related to the Vendor

-- Update Vendor (PUT api/vendors/id/)
-- Delete Vendor (DELETE api/vendors/id/)
-- Create Purchase Order (POST api/purchase_orders/)
+### Create Purchase Order (POST api/purchase_orders/)
+Upon filling the necessary fields and calling POST will create a new Purchase Order

-- List All Purchase Orders (GET api/purchase_orders/)
+### List All Purchase Orders (GET api/purchase_orders/)
+Navigating to this url will call GET and show all created Purchase Orders

-- List Vendor Purchase Orders (GET api/purchase_orders/id)
+### List Vendor Purchase Orders (GET api/purchase_orders/?{?vendor__vendor_code=vendor_code})
+Entering the vendor_code into the url will display the requested Purchase Orders that have been assigned to the that particular vendor.
+A filter system has been added to make navigating to this page easier.

-- Get Purchase Order Details (GET api/purchase_orders/id/)
+### Get Purchase Order Details (GET api/purchase_orders/{po_number}/)
+Entering the po_number into the url will display the requested Purchase Order details page.

-- Update Purchase Order (PUT api/purchase_orders/id/)
+### Update Purchase Order (PUT api/purchase_orders/{po_number}/)
+Here you can update the Purchase Order instance.

-- Delete Purchase Order (DELETE api/purchase_orders/id/)
+### Delete Purchase Order (DELETE api/purchase_orders/{po_number}/)
+Once you hit the DELETE button, the vendor instance will be deleted.

-- Acknowledge Purchase Order (POST api/purchase_orders/id/acknowledge)
+### Acknowledge Purchase Order (POST api/purchase_orders/{po_number}/acknowledge)
+This function sets the acknowledge_date, allowing the calculation of average response time for vendors.

+### Complete Purchase Order (POST api/purchase_orders/{po_number}/complete)
+This function sets the complete_date and status to comeplete, allowing the calculation of on_time_delivery metric and fulfilment_rate for vendors.

-- Get Vendor Performance Metrics (GET api/vendors/id/performance)
+### Get Vendor Performance Metrics (GET api/vendors/{vendor_code}/performance)
+This url showcases the metrics of the requested vendor.